 As engineers we thrive on the challenge of creating new technology, and ensuring it passes the ultimate test – working in real homes and lasting the test of time.
-Here, we explore the extreme lengths our team of engineers and researchers go to to ensure only a Dyson works like a Dyson.
+Here, we explore the lengths our team of engineers and researchers take to ensure only a Dyson works like a Dyson.

 Built to go on, and on

 We love testing.
 The more gruelling, the better, It’s why we drop, crash, bang and wallop our machines thousands of times in the development process.
 Prototypes are put through their paces with rigorous testing in labs and in real homes, from London to Los Angeles.
 All vacuums are tested on hundreds of floor types using debris and dust from all over the world.
 In short, our vacuums are built to last.

 But what does “built to last” mean?
 We put our machines through at least five years of testing in harsh conditions to ensure we’re engineering the most robust machines.
 This includes over 1,000km of flooring covered in push-pull tests, 500,000 cleaner head neck joint swivel tests, charging and discharging batteries over 6,000 times and running individual digital motors over 20,000 hours.